Pixlerfrost/Pixlerfrost/README.md

 - 🌱 I’m currently learning Next.js
 - 💬 You can ask me about Anything!
 - 📫 You can reach me with: [Twitter](https://twitter.com/Pixlerfrost)
-- ⚡ Fun fact: I'm from Lebanon
+- ⚡ Fun fact: I'm from Lebano